TomerSivan/Travel-Assistant/README.md

 ```

 ### 5. Run the Assistant
-And to finish up and start talking to the assistant chatbot via your terminal
+Finally to start talking to the assistant chatbot via your terminal use:
-use:

 ```
 python main.py